enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/front-end-api.md

 \App_Plugins\NewsletterStudio\Views\MacroPartials\NewsletterStudioSignup.cshtml
 ```

-This show cases a simple way to add a recipient from the front end of your site, if you need to do this in your own controller, here is an example:
+This showcases a simple way to add a recipient from the front end of your site, if you need to do this in your own controller, here is an example:

 ```csharp
 public class SubscribeSurfaceController : SurfaceController